Parametric Motion, Speed vs. Velocity & Proving the Circumference

 From a Circle to Motion: Parametric Equations

-We all know the equation of a circle centered at the origin with radius \(r\):
+The equation of a circle centered at the origin with radius \(r\) is:

 \[x^2 + y^2 = r^2\]

-But this is just an orbit – a static shape.
-To turn it into motion, we introduce time.
+This is a static shape – an orbit.
+To describe motion along this curve, we introduce time as a parameter.
 Using the definitions of cosine and sine on a circle of radius \(r\):

 \[x(t) = r\cos(2t), \quad y(t) = r\sin(2t)\]